PennyLaneAI/catalyst/doc/catalyst-cli/catalyst-cli.rst

 ``--workspace=<path>``
 """"""""""""""""""""""

-The workspace directory where intermediate files are saved, and from which they are read when using the ``--checkpoint-stage`` option.
+The workspace directory where intermediate files are saved.
 The default is the current working directory.

 Note that the workspace directory must exist before running ``catalyst-cli`` with this option.

 ``--module-name=<name>``
 """"""""""""""""""""""""